sjbennett123/polarlarp/content/staff/_index.md

 draft: false
 ---

 As you can see, POLAR has some openings.
-Please PM me if interested in accepting any position.
-Thanks Much!!!!
+Please contact the General Manager John Tompson if interested in accepting any position.

 These are more than staff positions; these positions grow and determine where POLAR goes in the future.
 This is all of our game as a community.
-Let's make it the best game possible!!!!
+Let's make it the best game possible!

 ## Board of Directors